 |

-USBHID offers full support of the scroll wheel that is present on a modern
+USBHID offers full support for the scroll wheel that is present on most

 |

-USBHID fully support the Apple Magic Mouse, that can scroll in two directions
+USBHID fully support the Apple Magic Mouse, which can scroll in two directions

 and offers five mouse buttons.
 On RISC OS it can be used to scroll a window

-both horizontally and vertically, and the additional mouse buttons can be
+both horizontally and vertically, whilst the additional mouse buttons can be

 configured freely.